Geoffrey Key B.1941. English. Horse And Rider, 1988. Framed Watercolour And Ink On Paper. Modern British. Northern Art. Manchester. Salford.

 Please note that vintage items are not sold as new and are likely to show signs of wear and tear.
 This is not sufficient grounds for a refund.

-Vendors may refuse a return of an item if it has been altered by the Customer in any way.
+Vendors may refuse a return of an item if the Customer has altered it in any way.

 Neither Vinterior nor the Vendors are liable for any damages or loss sustained in transit via third parties.